 Can Brauxiliary Pumping Band be used for hands-on pumping?

 Yes, from the beginning, Brauxiliary band was invented so that moms can do hands-on pumping easily.
 You can do breast massage or reposition the breast shields easily (if needed) because there's no fabric restricting your hand movement.

 I hope this review helps you to determine which pumping bra is most suitable for your need, especially if you plan to do hands-on pumping.

 For me personally, from material-wise, I like Rumina Classic the most, because it feels very soft and fit my body perfectly.
 Too bad it is not very supportive once your bottle is full of milk.

-The next that I like is Simplicity Lactamed pumping kit.
-Though it looks like a bunch of straps, it gets the job done, I can wear it easily over my regular clothes, and very supportive.
+The next that I like is Simplicity Lactamed pumping kit and Brauxiliary pumping band.
+Though it is just straps, it gets the job done, very versatile (you don't need to wear specific type of clothes or bras) and proven to be very supportive.

 What about you?
 Have you ever used a pumping bra before?
 Which brand is your favorite?